 or, equivalently,

-Further, repeating the proof of the corresponding part of Theorem~\ref{T:main} word for word, we derive from the inequalities~\eqref{E:last} the existence of constants $C>0$ and $\lambda\in(0,1)$ such that for any sequence of matrices $\{A_{n}\in\setA\}$ the inequalities~\eqref{E:convergeEU} hold. \end{proof}
+Further, repeating the proof of the corresponding part of Theorem~\ref{T:main} word for word, we derive from inequalities~\eqref{E:last} the existence of constants $C>0$ and $\lambda\in(0,1)$ such that for any sequence of matrices $\{A_{n}\in\setA\}$ inequalities~\eqref{E:convergeEU} hold. \end{proof}